The Battle of Hampton Roads

-The Battle of Hampton Roads Monitor vs. Merrimack, Battle of the Ironclads
+Monitor vs. Merrimack, Battle of the Ironclads

-After several hours of close combat the USS Monitor disengaged and headed for the safety of shallower waters.
-Lt.
-Worden, who had been in the forward pilot house on the Monitor, had been temporarily blinded when a shell from the Virginia exploded near the viewing slit of the pilothouse.
-Despite its temporary advantage, the CSS Virginia, short on ammunition and concerned over the lowering tide, broke off the engagement and headed for the safety of Portsmouth.
+After several hours of close combat, Worden, standing in the pilot house on the Monitor, was temporarily blinded when a shell from the Virginia exploded close by.
+Monitor disengaged and headed for the safety of shallow water where the deep-draft Virginia could not follow.
+Despite its temporary advantage, the Virginia, short on ammunition and threatened by the outgoing tide, broke off the engagement and headed for the safety of Portsmouth.

 The world’s first battle between steam-powered, ironclad warships ended in a draw, but the impact on the future of naval warfare would be profound.
 For the next few months, Monitor remained in Hampton Roads protecting the Union fleet there.
 Virginia ventured out from Portsmouth occasionally but never confronted the Monitor again.
 With the threat from the Virginia neutralized, Union blockade operations from Hampton Roads were restored and Maj.
 Gen. George B. McClellan was free to advance his Army of the Potomac up the Virginia peninsula toward Richmond.